 1. The Desert Winds Triangle Scarf - free crochet pattern

-2. The Urban Gypsy Boho Bag – free crochet pattern
+2. Urban Nomad Boho Bag - free crochet pattern

 3. Faux-Cabled Bun Beanie - free one-skein crochet pattern and video tutorial